Liamnooneatu/SOC-Project/index.md

 Perhaps add a picture of your demo.
 Guideline: 1/2 sentences.

 ## **My VGA Design Edit**
+for my project i had the idea for a metallica logo and wanted to make the lettering similar to the classic logo.
+I took inspiration from some photos online including this one.
+(  https://static.wikia.nocookie.net/metal-central/images/6/69/18122-1366x768.jpg/revision/latest?cb=20131229034257  ).
+Making the lettering started off very difficult because the dimensions for vertical and horizontal were very close, which made it harder to get lined up correctly.
 Introduce your own design idea.
 Consider how complex/achievabble this might be or otherwise.
 Reference any research you do online (use hyperlinks).
 ### **Code Adaptation**
 Briefly show how you changed the template code to display a different image.
 Demonstrate your understanding.
 Guideline: 1-2 short paragraphs.